 Bipolar disorder typically develops during the adolescent or young adult years.
 One phase of bipolar disorder is an episode of illness called as "hypomania."
 During this phase there is a period of abnormally increased energy and productivity that -- unlike mania -- doesn't involve psychosis and doesn't interfere with someone's ability to function.
 Left untreated, however, hypomania can occasionally progress to severe mania and, more often, to episodes of depression.

-A true manic episode is diagnosed if an elevated mood occurs with three or more of the symptoms related to sleep, energy, thinking, and behavior most of the day, nearly every day, for at least one week, and the symptoms interfere with someone's ability to function.
+A full manic episode is diagnosed if an elevated mood occurs with three or more of the symptoms related to sleep, energy, thinking, and behavior most of the day, nearly every day, for at least one week, and the symptoms interfere with someone's ability to function.
 If irritability is present, then four or more symptoms are required for diagnosis.